setunapo/akula-tools/README.md

 # akula-tools
-a set of tools for akula in bsc.
+a set of tools for Akula in bsc.

+## export-bsc-genesis

+this tool only for Akula export chain spec file from BSC Geth's `genesis.json` and `config.toml` files.

-## install
+### install

 you can use `export-bsc-genesis` by `cargo install`.